data-engineering-helpers/data-analytics/README.md

 * Overview:
   * Mosaic is a collaboration of the [UW Interactive Data Lab (IDL)]((https://idl.uw.edu/) and the [CMU Data Interaction Group (DIG)](https://dig.cmu.edu/)
-> Mosaic is an extensible framework for linking databases and interactive views
+  * Mosaic is an extensible framework for linking databases and interactive views
     * **Explore massive datasets** - Visualize, select, and filter datasets with millions or billions of records
     * **Flexible deployment** - Build data-driven web apps, or interact with data directly in Jupyter notebooks
     * **Interoperable & extensible** - Create new components that seamlessly integrate across selections and datasets
     * **Powered by DuckDB** - Mosaic pushes computation to DuckDB, both server-side and in your browser via WebAssembly

 ### SQLRooms
 * [SQLRooms](https://sqlrooms.org)
 * [SQLRooms - Examples](https://sqlrooms.org/examples.html)
 * [GitHub - SQLRooms examples]((https://github.com/sqlrooms/examples)
-* Overview:
-> An open source React toolkit for human and agent collaborative analytics apps
+* Overview: an open source React toolkit for human and agent collaborative analytics apps
   * **Local Analytics, No Backend Required** - Leverage DuckDB's powerful SQL capabilities, enabling fast in browser data processing without a backend
   * **Own Your Data** - Data remains on your local device for maximum privacy, sub-second analytics on large datasets, and offline functionality
   * **Privacy-Preserving AI Integration** - Use agents that can write and execute SQL queries, and generate insights without sharing your data with model providers